Ajorian/Git-Internals/README.md

     git add a.txt
     git commit -m "commit 1"
 ````

+Now navigate to the 'test' directory to explore its contents.
+Inside, you will notice a hidden folder called '.git' containing two significant subfolders: 'objects' and 'refs', along with a file named 'HEAD'.
+The 'objects' folder serves as a storage location for all Git objects, including blobs, trees, and commits.
+Conversely, the 'refs' folder stores all the pointers.
+Additionally, within the 'refs' folder, you will find a subfolder called 'heads', which contains a file named 'main'.
+Opening this file reveals a 40-digit hexadecimal number, such as '255ef93b6da3b272898b47352853b69e785820e1', which represents the SHA-1 hash of your commit object.
+This implies that the 'main' file points to that particular commit object.

+Returning to the '.git' folder, open the 'HEAD' file.
+You will observe that its content reads 'ref: refs/heads/main', which refers to the 'main' file.
+Essentially, 'HEAD' serves as the entry point to our current branch, in this case, 'main'.
+Therefore, a branch essentially becomes a file, like 'main', that contains a pointer to a commit object.
 # Git from Scratch

 Having gained a brief understanding of Git's internal structure, let's proceed to create a repository from scratch.